stolostron/rhacm-docs/release_notes/known_issues.md

       oc get endpointconfig --all-namespaces -o yaml | grep -B40 "yes"  | grep 'name: ' | tail -n1
       ```

-      This command finds the name of the cluster that contains the value of `yes`.
+      This command finds the name of the `endpointconfig` that contains the value of `"yes"`.

       A result that is similar to the following content is displayed: